Shrek Forever After: Home media

+Shrek Forever After (marketed as Shrek Forever After: The Final Chapter) was released on DVD, Blu-ray 3D and Blu-ray on December 7, 2010, and made $76.5 million in DVD and Blu-ray sales.
+The film is also included in Shrek: The Whole Story, a box set released on the same day that included all four Shrek films and additional bonus content.
+It was later released on 4K on June 11, 2024, along with a 4-Movie Collection release featuring all four films on 4K, by Universal Pictures Home Entertainment.

 Reception

 Box office

 Shrek Forever After earned $238.7 million in North America, and $513.9 million in other countries, for a worldwide total of $752.6 million, making it the fifth highest-grossing film of 2010.

 Shrek Forever After had the widest release for an animated film (4,359 theaters, later expanded to 4,386) in North America.
 On its opening day (May 21, 2010), it ranked No.1, grossing $20.8 million, which was lower than the opening days of the last two Shrek films.
 The film then opened in three days with $70.8 million, lower than box office analysts' predictions of an opening of $105 million and also lower than the two previous films of the franchise.
 Anne Globe, head of worldwide marketing for DreamWorks Animation, said they were "happy with the film's opening" since it debuted at No. 1 and also had the fourth-best opening for an animated film, at the time, in the United States and Canada.
 Shrek Forever After was the number one film for three consecutive weekends.

 In North America, executives at DreamWorks Animation were impressed because the film earned $238.7 million in North America, although it was the fourth film in the series, seemingly being outgrown by its fans.
-It ended its box office run ranked domestically as the ninth highest-grossing film of 2010.
+It ended its box office run ranked domestically as the eighth highest-grossing film of 2010.

 Outside North America, it topped the weekend box office once on July 16–18, 2010 with $46.3 million.
 In Russia and CIS, its second-highest-grossing country, it had a $19.7 million opening weekend which was a record among animated films.
 It earned $51.4 million in total.
 Third in total earnings came the United Kingdom, Ireland and Malta, where it opened with £8.96 million ($13.6 million) and finished its box office run with £31.1 million ($51.1 million).
+At the end of its box office run, Shrek Forever After became DreamWorks Animation's highest grossing animated film at the international box office.